 The body of scholarly evidence currently available suggests that daily exercise strengthens the immune system and decreases the risk of contracting certain forms of infection, such as upper respiratory tract infections (URTIs).
 A few studies disclosed that several positive changes in the immune system occur during moderate or vigorous exercise.

-Klentrou et al. stated that concentration and resting secretion levels of IgA (Immunoglobulin A), which is the predominant antibody contained in the secretions of the mucosal immune system, in subjects undergoing routine moderate exercise were significantly increased.
+According to some studies it has been found that concentration and resting secretion levels of IgA (Immunoglobulin A), which is the predominant antibody contained in the secretions of the mucosal immune system, in subjects undergoing routine moderate exercise were significantly increased.
 Most research has revealed more advantageous features of natural killer cells, which shows another necessary participation of innate immunology activity in athletes versus non-athletes.

 As far as strength training is concerned in the absence of gym equipment, many exercises focus on strengthening the core and limb muscles with the use of body weight.
-Hammani et al. have proposed the intensity categories of home-based aerobic exercise training for various target groups.

-This coronavirus pandemic may be stressful for humans.
+The coronavirus pandemic may be stressful for humans.
 Fear and anxiety over a new disease, and what could happen in adults and children can be daunting and trigger intense emotions.
 Action in public health, such as social distancing, can make people feel lonely and disconnected, leading to stress and anxiety.
-These actions, however, are necessary to reduce COVID-19 spread.
+These actions, however, are necessary to reduce the COVID-19 spread.
 Healthily coping with stress will improve an individual and the community.

-During an infectious disease outbreak, stress can cause issues, such as fear about own health and the health of loved ones, financial situation or job, or loss of supports one depends on, alterations in sleep or eating patterns, problems in sleeping or concentrating, worsening of chronic health conditions, worsening of mental health conditions and increased use of tobacco, and/or alcohol and other substances.
-Coping with stress, if somebody gets sick and has concerns about COVID-19, then it is always better to contact a health professional before he /she may start any self-treatment for COVID-19.
-Individuals should know from where and how to get treatment and alternative support services and resources, including counseling or therapy (in person or through telehealth services).
+During an infectious disease outbreak, stress can cause issues, such as fear about own health and the health of loved one's, financial situation or job, loss of supports one depends on, alterations in sleep or eating patterns, problems in sleeping or concentrating, worsening of chronic health conditions, worsening of mental health conditions and increased use of tobacco, and/or alcohol and other substances.
+Coping with stress, if somebody gets sick and has concerns about COVID-19, then it is always better to contact a health professional before he or she may start any self-treatment for COVID-19.
+Individuals should know where and how to get treatment and alternative support services and resources, including counseling or therapy (in person or through telehealth services).